RockaByeBaby: Background and development

 After being spotted frequently in late 2004 at clubs and parties by music producer Ryan Leslie, the two worked together and wrote a duet called "Kiss Me" in 2005 and, after recording the track, Leslie played the song for music executive Tommy Mottola.
 After hearing "Kiss Me," Mottola offered Cassie a management deal, with Leslie also signing her to NextSelection Lifestyle Group, his music-media company he had founded with online marketing partner Rasheed Richmond.
 Leslie then wrote and produced Cassie's first single, "Me & U", also in 2005.
 The song became a successful club song in Germany.
 During this time, Diddy heard "Me & U," and Leslie convinced him to partner his Bad Boy Records with NextSelection imprint for the release of Cassie's debut album, produced entirely by Leslie.

 After signing the record deal in 2006, Cassie released her self-titled debut album Cassie, which was released on August 8, 2006.
 Its lead single, "Me & U," peaked at number three on the Billboard Hot 100, selling more than 1 million digital downloads.

-In 2007, Cassie began work on her second studio album, and released a string of singles intended for the project; "Official Girl," featuring Lil Wayne, in August 2008, "Must Be Love," featuring Diddy, in April 2009, and "Lets Get Crazy," featuring Akon, in August 2009.
+In 2007, Cassie began work on her second studio album, and released a string of singles intended for the project; "Official Girl," featuring Lil Wayne, in August 2008, "Must Be Love," featuring Diddy, in April 2009, and "Let's Get Crazy," featuring Akon, in August 2009.
 In December 2009, it was announced that Cassie had signed a new deal with Interscope Records.
 Cassie then released yet another single from her planned sophomore album, "King of Hearts", in the United States on February 14, 2012, along with the official music video.